GILT-Forum/Globalization-Strategy-Playbook/README.md

 # Globalization-Strategy-Playbook
-A Guide for Localization and Globalization Professionals
+This project describes strategies for Localization and Globalization Professionals

 ## Introduction

 The GILT Leaders Forum is a self-organized group of seasoned globalization professionals representing various companies from the "buyer" side.
 The group chartered a Strategy Thinking Task Force to document and share experiences in developing localization strategies for people, processes, and technologies, including setting a vision, working out the strategic direction, and guidelines for conversations with stakeholders.

 This book will help you learn that localization strategies should flow from company strategies, or at the very least, the strategies of the localization stakeholders; localization managers should plan for people, processes, and technology in a comprehensive manner, following the long-term vision for the team’s role in their company; understand how to know when they are solving the right problem, and how to define the problem.

 ## Document source